 Benjamin Moore Onyx isn’t really a dupe for Tricorn Black but I wanted to include it because people often compare the two.

-Onyx has an LRV of 2.9, so it is lighter than Tricorn Black.
+Onyx has an LRV of 4.99, and you can see that it is lighter than Tricorn Black.

 Sherwin Williams Tricorn Black vs Benjamin Moore Black Satin (2131-10)

-Black Satin is lighter than Tricorn Black, but it has an LRV of 2.49, so it is one of the blacker blacks by Benjamin Moore.
+Black Satin is lighter than Tricorn Black, but it has an LRV of 4.58, so it is still one of the blacker blacks by Benjamin Moore.

 Like “Black” it is a blue black.